Modern Slavery Transparency Statement

 We have been actively engaged in the development of initiatives and best practices that enhance the capacity of local governments to improve legal compliance and the capacity of our suppliers to comply with our Supplier Code of Conduct.
 We have undertaken these initiatives in collaboration or consultation with other leading companies, non-governmental organizations, labor groups, international organizations and multi-stakeholder initiatives.

 VS&Co is committed to supporting organizations that work to improve the lives of those within our supply chain.
-We engage with industry-leading, non-governmental organizations, academics and other stakeholders to obtain perspectives and information necessary to manage risks in the countries from which we source.
-We are members of the Responsible Minerals Initiative (RMI), an industry group that assists member companies like Victoria’s Secret &Co. to investigate and mitigate risks of conflict minerals that may be used in our supply chain.
-We are members of the United States Fashion Industry Association (USFIA), National Retail Federation (NRF), Retail Industry Leaders Association (RILA) and the Mekong Club, which all work to minimize risks for workers in the supply chain.
+We engage with industry-leading, non-governmental organizations and other stakeholders to obtain perspectives and information necessary to manage risks in the countries from which we source.
+We are members of the Responsible Minerals Initiative (RMI), an industry group that assists member companies like VS&Co to investigate and mitigate risks of conflict minerals that may be used in our supply chain.
+We are also members of the United States Fashion Industry Association (USFIA), National Retail Federation (NRF), Retail Industry Leaders Association (RILA) and the Mekong Club, which all work to minimize risks for workers in the supply chain.
 Additionally, furthering our commitment to support women, we have several longstanding partnerships with organizations focused on women empowerment and well-being, fighting modern slavery and human trafficking, including Pacific Links Foundation and HERproject™.

-Victoria’s Secret &Co.’s Supplier Code of Conduct, our Ethics Hotline, training and our compliance standards help to prevent the use of modern slavery in our supply chain.
-Our Master Sourcing Agreement, IPS Compliance Guidebook, due diligence, monitoring, remediation and training ensure that our suppliers are aware of our policies and have the tools to implement our standards in their processes to minimize the risk of modern slavery.
+VS&Co’s Supplier Code of Conduct, our Ethics Hotline, training and our compliance standards help to prevent the use of modern slavery in our supply chain.
+Our Master Sourcing Agreement, the IPS Guidebook, due diligence, monitoring, remediation and training ensure that our suppliers are aware of our policies and have the tools to implement our standards in their processes to minimize the risk of modern slavery.
 We ask our suppliers to continuously make improvements in their compliance performance and educate their factories and subcontractors further up the supply chain.

 COMMITMENTS FOR IMPROVEMENT

-In 2021, Victoria’s Secret &Co. plans to take the following actions to improve our efforts to eliminate modern slavery in our supply chain.
+In 2022, VS&Co plans to take the following actions to improve our efforts to eliminate modern slavery in our supply chain.
 We caution that any forward-looking statements involve risks and uncertainties and are subject to change.

-- Continue to increase our focus on supply chain traceability further upstream to identify and mitigate modern slavery risks.
-We have engaged Sourcemap to assist us in formally mapping our supply chain.
+- Increase our focus on supply chain traceability further upstream to identify and mitigate modern slavery risks.

-- Continue to enforce the Employer Pays Principle ensuring factories producing for us do not charge recruitment fees to workers or use debt bondage or irregular, delayed, deferred or non-payment of wages.
+- Enforce the Employer Pays Principle to ensure factories producing for us do not charge recruitment fees to workers or use debt bondage or irregular, delayed, deferred or non-payment of wages.

-- We will continue conducting chain of custody audits on cotton fiber, yarn, fabric and finished goods manufacturing of cotton products or containing cotton components to ensure they are from an approved country in the Cotton Policy.
+- Conduct chain of custody audits on cotton fiber, yarn, fabric and finished goods manufacturing of cotton products or containing cotton components to ensure they are from an approved country in the Cotton Policy.

 - We will update and relaunch “Preventing Modern Slavery in our Supply Chain” training for all associates responsible for supply chain management to further educate them on how to identify modern slavery, how to mitigate risks and how to immediately report any potential concerns of modern slavery in our supply chain.

-- We will continue collaborating with industry peers, non-governmental organizations and trade organizations to address systemic issues at the root of modern slavery.
+- We will continue to collaborate with industry peers, non-governmental organizations and trade organizations to address systemic issues at the root of modern slavery.

 APPROVAL FOR THIS STATEMENT

-This disclosure statement covers VS&Co and our subsidiaries Intimate Apparel Retail UK Limited and VS Brands Holdings UK Limited for the 2021 fiscal year, and the disclosure was approved by the Victoria’s Secret &Co.
-Board of Directors on July 16, 2021.
+This disclosure statement covers VS&Co and our subsidiaries Intimate Apparel Retail UK Limited and VS Brands Holdings UK Limited for the 2021 fiscal year, and was approved by the VS&Co Board of Directors on May 26, 2022.